Maksim81/WebPageUISampleFramework/readme.txt

-Basic test suite for testing Arvato Front Page version 1.0
+Basic framework which contains test suite for testing Web Pages version 1.0

 Author: Maksim Kolodijev (maksim.kolodijev@mail.ee / 55581521)

 DESCRIPTION:

-Arvato Front Page application UI tests set.
+Basic framework application UI tests set.
 Chrome Browser is used as a main browser, but IE and FF could be used as well.

 REQUIREMENTS: